timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 ## Consistent Content

-A naive implementation of the Rsync Repository can change the repository content while RPs transfer files.
+A naive implementation of the Rsync Repository might change the repository content mid-flight while RPs transfer files.
 Even when the repository is consistent from the repository server's point of view, clients may read an inconsistent set of files.
 Clients may get a combination of newer and older files.
 This "phantom read" can lead to unpredictable and unreliable results.
 While modern RPs will treat such inconsistencies as a "Failed Fetch" ([@!RFC9286]), it is best to avoid this situation since a failed fetch for one repository can cause the rejection of the publication point for a sub-CA when resources change.

 One way to ensure that rsyncd serves connected clients (RPs) with a consistent view of the repository is by configuring the rsyncd 'module' path to a path